 “Being a CPD research fellow has helped me connect with a dynamic and forward-looking group of people, focused on developing innovative and sustainable solutions to the big policy issues facing our community.”

-Fiona Armstrong is a public policy analyst and advocate for comprehensive health reform and evidence-based climate policy.
+Fiona Armstrong is a leading public policy reform advocate, with particular interest in climate, health and energy policy.
 She is a co-author of the 2009 Centre for Policy Development Policy Paper Putting Health in Local Hands: Shifting Governance and Funding to Regional Health Organisations.
 She has a background in health policy as a health professional and as a journalist.
 Fiona is a contributing author to CPD’s book More Than Luck: Ideas Australia needs now.
 Fiona’s chapter Shifting from fear to hope calls for a new national narrative to allow us to feel confident in our solutions to combat climate change.
+Fiona is the author of a 2013 report on the health benefits of climate action: Our Uncashed Dividend, and the producer of the 2013 film on the implications for health from our energy choices, The Human Cost of Power.
 She has been published on a wide range of issues including health, environment, energy, politics, finance, Indigenous affairs, mental health, aged care, education, workforce, law, and industrial relations.
-She has a Masters in Politics and Public Policy and has recently been researching climate policy options for Australia.
-She works with organisations on a range of health and climate policy issues.
+Fiona has a Masters in Politics and Public Policy and is involved in research, advocacy and communications in the areas of climate, health and energy policy.

 Chris Bonnor AM is a retired secondary school principal and author.
 Chris was co-author with Jane Caro of The Stupid Country: How Australia is dismantling public education, (UNSW Press, 2007) and What makes a good school (2012).
-He is a contributing author to the Centre for Policy Development’s book More Than Luck: Ideas Australia Needs Now, as well as a regular writer and commentator on education issues.
+He is a contributing author to the Centre for Policy Development’s book’s More Than Luck: Ideas Australia Needs Now and recently Pushing our luck: ideas for Australian progress.
+Chris is a regular writer and commentator on education issues.

 Dr Mark Davis

 Dr Mark Davis is the author of The Land Of Plenty: Australia in the 2000s and Gangland: Cultural Elites and the New Generationalism.
-He is well-known as a cultural and political commentator, and is Director of the Graduate School of Humanities and Social Sciences at the University of Melbourne.
+He is well-known as a cultural and political commentator, and teaches in the School of Culture and Communication at the University of Melbourne.
 Mark is a co-editor with Miriam Lyons of CPD’s book More Than Luck: Ideas Australia needs now.

 Ian Dunlop’s background is as a senior oil, gas and coal industry executive.
 He chaired the Australian Coal Association in 1987-88, chaired the AGO Experts Group on Emissions Trading in 1999-2000 and was CEO of the Australian Institute of Company Directors from 1997-2001.
 He is Chairman of Safe Climate Australia, Deputy Convenor of the Australian Association for the Study of Peak Oil and a Member of the Club of Rome.
 Ian is a contributing author to CPD’s book More Than Luck: Ideas Australia needs now.
 Ian’s chapter Facing our limits identifies that we are making a great strategic error in protecting our carbon-intensive industries in the misguided expectation that global markets will continue to demand coal in large volumes over the long term.